 Canadian Consortium on Neurodegeneration in Aging and co-leads the team concerned with Indigenous dementia care.
 Dr. Jacklin is also a Faculty Investigator with the

 Centre for Rural and Northern Health research where she contributes to their MOHLTC funded work concerning the unique health care needs of communities in Northern Ontario.

 Specific areas of expertise include:

-Indigenous health research; age-related dementias and cognitive decline in Indigenous populations; Aboriginal health systems and policy research; community-based (participatory) research; qualitative methods; cultural and social constructions of health and illness; cross-cultural medicine and medical education.
+Indigenous health research; age-related dementias and cognitive decline in Indigenous populations; healthy aging, rural and remote health care delivery; Indigenous health systems and policy research; community-based (participatory) research; qualitative methods; cultural and social constructions of health and illness;

 Selection of Current Research